cdig/cd-module/README.md

 SWF support has been removed from cd-module.
 If you need to use a SWF in a module, please install the [cd-swf-pack](/cdig/cd-swf-pack).
 TODO: If you try to use a SWF without the pack installed, we should issue a warning.

-### Merge cd-foundtaion into cd-module
-If we have other projects that need to use Env or Ease or other features, they can grab those libs a la carte.
+## Internal / Design Changes

+### Kill cd-foundation [DRAFT]
+Rather than have a repo that just bundles together a bunch of libs, you should grab those libs libs a la carte when needed.
 A lot of those libs, though, are only of interest to cd-module, and should just be merged in.
 If we find we want to use them in a lot of other projects, we can duplicate the code for the time being (duplication hell > dependency hell), and extract what's needed when it would demonstrably save us pain.

-### Better APIs
+### Yo Dog, I Heard You Like CSS
+So I Put A Style Guide In Your Stylesheet So You Can Style Your Rules While You Rule Your Styles.

 #### CSS
 Classes should be for styling, and that's it.
 The naming scheme will be decided as I figure out the right interface for Asset Packs (see below).